adamhoward/arow/README.md

 AROW is a single-page javascript frontend to the [RestfulObjects](http://restfulobjects.org/) spec.
 It presents repository services in a menu at the top of the screen.
 Domain objects, lists, collections, and the rest are in individual draggable dialogs.

+AROW is now built on top of a little library I'm calling RO.Client for now.
+So it used to be that AROW spoke directly to the RestfulObjects server and operated on the JSON.
+This became unmanageable when trying to support both the separate versions of the spec implemented and the simple/formal domain model schemes.
+So now AROW talks to RO.Client and RO.Client talks to the RestfulObjects server.
+All of the spec and domain model scheme differences are abstracted by the RO.Client interface.

 ## Usage
 Download a zip using the button above then follow the directions for your environment.